charm_gfm#

 Estimates the lowest number of correct digits of the sum of near- and far-zone truncation coefficients obtained by

-when using the same input parameters.
+charm_gfm_cap_q()when using the same input parameters.
 The uncertainty of the estimate is 1 digit.
 In case of an error, returned is a negative integer.First, near- and far-zone truncation coefficients are computed and summed using the

-precision.
-Then, reference coefficients from global spectral gravity forward modelling are evaluated using thenbits_ref
+nbitsprecision.
+Then, reference coefficients from global spectral gravity forward modelling are evaluated using thenbits_refprecision.
+Finally, the sums are compared with respect to the reference values.Tip

 Use this function before calling